 The LPAC will also determine whether certain accommodations are necessary for any statemandated assessments.
-The STAAR Spanish, as mentioned at Standardized Testing on page 86, may be administered to an English learner up to grade 5.
-In limited circumstances, a student's LPAC may exempt the student from an otherwise required state-mandated assessment or may waive certain graduation requirements related to the English I end-ofcourse (EOC) assessment.
-The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to English learners who qualify for services.
+The STAAR Spanish, as mentioned at Standardized Testing on page 84, may be administered to an emergent bilingual student up to grade 5.
+In limited circumstances, a student's LPAC may exempt the student from an otherwise required statemandated assessment or may waive certain graduation requirements related to the English I end-of-course (EOC) assessment.
+The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to emergent bilingual students who qualify for services.

-If a student is considered an English learner and receives special education services because of a qualifying disability, the student's ARD committee will make instructional and assessment decisions in conjunction with the LPAC.
+If a student is considered an emergent bilingual student and receives special education services because of a qualifying disability, the student's ARD committee will make instructional and assessment decisions in conjunction with the LPAC.